ENTERTAIN, ENLIGHTEN, ENGAGE

-For the past 25 years, I’ve been blessed to have the privilege of performing throughout the world on stage, television and the big screen and encouraging others to follow their passion, but, it didn’t start that way.
+For the past 25 years, I’ve been blessed to have the privilege of performing throughout the world on stage, television and the big screen and encouraging others to follow their passion in hopes of making this world a better place, but, it didn’t start that way.

 The performing bug bit me early.
 Like a lot of kids I participated in school plays, and talent shows.
 In high school my desire was to become a world renown escape artist. ” While other boys were playing sports , I was getting out of handcuffs, chains and straight jackets.
 I was building a fan base in the community, until unexpectedly someone stole my straight jacket.
 One of the drawbacks growing up in the inner city.